-Recently The Works Search and Selection has noticed that an increasing number of people, particularly at the junior end of the spectrum, are keen to change the sector of PR they work in.
+Recently The Works Search has noticed that an increasing number of people, particularly at the junior end of the spectrum, are keen to change the sector of PR they work in.

 Don’t lose hope though; think about the transferable skills you can offer employers.
 Superb core PR skills are fundamental to a successful transition, and those you’ll need to stress include:

-- Writing – Read relevant press releases to get an idea of how to adapt your writing to suit a new sector; practise the style until you get it right!
+- Writing – Read relevant press releases to get an idea of how to adapt your writing to suit a new sector; practice the style until you get it right!

 - Dealing with the media – You probably won’t have many contacts in your new sector, so focus on your knowledge of how to deal with the media and make sure you know who your key future contacts are likely to be.